tweag/nickel/doc/manual/typing.md

     = Note: this is an illustrative example.
 The actual error may involve deeper nested functions calls.

 note:
-  ┌─ repl-input-1:1:1
+  ┌─ repl-input-24:1:1
   │
-1 │ std.array.filter (fun x => if x % 2 == 0 then x else null) [1,2,3,4,5,6]
+1 │ std.array.filter (fun x => if x % 2 == 0 then x else -1) [1,2,3,4,5,6]
-  │ ------------------------------------------------------------------------ (1) calling filter
+  │ ---------------------------------------------------------------------- (1) calling filter

 ```

 We call `filter` from a dynamically typed location, but still get a spot-on
 error.
 To precisely avoid dynamically code injecting values of the wrong type
-inside statically typed blocks via function calls, the interpreter protects said
+inside statically typed functions, the interpreter protects said blocks by a
-blocks by a contract.
-Contracts form a principled runtime verification scheme.
+contract.
+Contracts are a principled runtime verification scheme.
+Please refer
-Please refer to the [dedicated manual section](./contracts.md) for more details,
+to the [dedicated manual section](./contracts.md) for more details, but for now,
-but for now, you can just remember that *any type annotation* (wherever it is)
+you can just remember that *any type annotation* (wherever it is) gives rise at
-gives rise at runtime to a corresponding contract application.
-In other words,
+runtime to a corresponding contract application.
+In other words, `foo: T` and
-`foo: T` and `foo | T` (here `|` is contract application, not the row tail
-separator) behave exactly the same at *runtime*.
+`foo | T` behave exactly the same at *runtime*.

 Thanks to this guard, you can statically type your library functions and use
 them from dynamically typed code while still enjoying good error messages.